 The data visualization section gives you a quick look at the channels that initiate, assist, and close conversions along the path.

-While the data table shows you the actual paths users take to get to that conversion.
-It also shows you metrics like conversions, purchase revenue, days to conversion, and touchpoints to conversion.
+While the data table shows you the actual paths users take to get to that conversion, it also shows metrics like conversions, purchase revenue, days to conversion, and touchpoints to conversion.

-The early touchpoints are the first 25% of touchpoints rounded to the nearest whole number.
+The early touchpoints are the first 25% rounded to the nearest whole number.
 The mid-touchpoints are the middle 50% of touchpoints on the conversion path.
-And the late touchpoints are the last 25% of touchpoints.
+And the late touchpoints are the last 25%.

 The bar charts under each touchpoint will show you how much conversion credit is given to each dimension.

-“CIQ gives us direct insights on campaign specifics such as keywords, time of day, day of the week, geolocation, device, and other customer demographics, allowing us to get more of what is working and trim the fat on what is not,” Rambod Yadegar, President of HawkSEM says.
+“CIQ gives us direct insights on campaign specifics, such as keywords, time of day, day of the week, geolocation, device, and other customer demographics,” says Rambod Yadegar, President of HawkSEM.
+“This allows us to get more of what is working and trim the fat on what is not.,” Rambod Yadegar, President of HawkSEM says.

 “Further, CIQ provides customer data, which will allow us to branch off into other marketing channels, such as SEO or paid social.”